Amaia Zubiria

 José Angel Lorán, she sang Sustrai zahar and Kimu berri based on her research into Basque folklore.

 For soundtrack of the film La fuga de Segovia (1981) she sang Maite zaitut Maite.
 She went on to contribute to the films Zergatik Panpox (1986), Ander eta Yul (1989), Loraldia (1991) and Santa Cruz, el cura guerrillero (1991).
 She has also collaborated with the artists Angel Illarmendi, Julia León, Josean Goikoetxea and Iñaki Salvador.
 Her voice can also be heard in the animated film La isla del cangrejo and in Yoyes, both of which received awards.

 In 2001, Zubiria was a member of the jury for the Basque Singers' Championship.
 Her album Haatik (2002) presents highlights from her career together with six new tracks.

-Now considered one of the Basque Country's most successful stars, Amaia Zubiria has continued to present her songs at concerts.